morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 15 - Users care more about things working than in how you pulled it off.

-#### Rule 16 - An user's appreciation for your work is inversely proportional to how difficult it was.
+#### Rule 16 - A user's appreciation for your work is inversely proportional to how difficult it was.

 #### Rule 17 - If you have an accent, then you will be perceived to be in a foreign country.